 “Estamos rodeados de idiotas.”
 June whispers.

-Turkey, standing now in the center of the room, as theatrical as a Shakespearean actress, mentions something about laziness and how the slothful never prosper.
+Now, standing in the center of the room and as theatrical as a Shakespearean actress, Turkey muses about laziness and how the “slothful never prosper.”
 I’m sure she gave this same day one speech to Morgan when she was a sophomore, and will give it to Oliver in a few years.
 What is it they say about old dogs and new tricks, about old habits?
 “Now to start the year with a bang.”
 Turkey’s voice sifts from slightly pompous to genuinely excited, “We have a group assignment.”

 The class, West Greenville High’s finest, exhales a tormented groan as she begins handing out stacks of papers, each printed front and back with short answer questions.
 Needless to say, multiple choice isn’t Turkey’s cup of tea.
-“Thirty questions, ten per book, shouldn’t be a challenge for the collective minds before me.
+“Twenty-five questions: fifteen from Pride and Prejudice, five each from Emma and Weathering Heights.
+Shouldn’t be a problem for the collective minds before me.
 Your grades will be averaged.
 You have to the end of class.
 Begin.”

-The trick to group work, June once told me, is to remember that everyone around you is a dumba**, and if you rely on them, you’re screwed.
+The trick to group work, June once told me, is to remember that everyone around you is a dumba**.
+If you rely on them, you’re screwed.
 I look at her remembering the advice.
-She’s already on her fourth or fifth question.
+She’s already on her third or fourth question.

 “Let’s see what you got there,” Matt says, peering sideways, attempting to make out June’s meticulous script.